As GM union faces big job losses, South Koreans turn cold shoulder

 Unions at large firms spearheaded South Korea's fight for wages and basic labor rights against powerful family-run conglomerates known as chaebol, during the country's rapid industrialization in the 1980s and 1990s.

-They also led South Korea’s democracy movement under then authoritarian governments, enjoying backing from non-unionised workers at small firms and the broader public.
+They also led South Korea's democracy movement under then authoritarian governments, enjoying backing from non-unionized workers at small firms and the broader public.

 Images of auto workers with shaved heads and red head bands clashing with riot police have come to epitomize today's public perception of unions.